ARPAN2405/Customer_Classification/README.md

 # Loan_Customer_Classification
-We classify customers based on the available loan dataset (who all paid/who all defaulted).
+We classify customers based on the available loan dataset (who all paid/who all defaulted)..